 Program overview

-The Bachelor of Arts (Honours) in Psychology at Queen's University is a prestigious program housed within the Faculty of Arts and Science.
+The Bachelor of Arts (Honours) in Psychology at Queen’s University is a prestigious program housed within the Faculty of Arts and Science.
 This program is recognized for its commitment to excellence, integrity, and innovation in both teaching and research.
-Students are provided with a comprehensive understanding of psychological principles, preparing them for various pathways in the field of psychology.
-The program emphasizes skill development and fosters leadership, ensuring that graduates are well-equipped to contribute to the community and the broader field of psychology.
+Students are provided with a comprehensive understanding of psychological principles, preparing them for various pathways in the field.
+The program emphasizes skill development and leadership, ensuring that graduates are well-equipped to contribute to the community and the broader field of psychology.

 The Bachelor of Arts (Honours) in Psychology is designed to provide a robust educational experience over a four-year period.
 The program structure includes:

 Students begin their journey with an introductory course, PSYC 100, which is essential for all subsequent psychology courses.
-The program is research-intensive, particularly for those pursuing specialization degrees.
-Students can also choose to engage in a minor in psychology alongside their major in another discipline.
+The program is research-intensive, particularly for those pursuing specialization plans.
+Additionally, students can engage in various research opportunities, enhancing their academic experience and preparing them for future careers in psychology.

 Featured Experiences

-• Participation in directed research courses that provide hands-on experience in the field.
+- Participation in directed research courses to gain hands-on experience.

 Career Options